kongondo/Padloper2Starter/README.md

-﻿# Padloper 2 Starter Site - DEMO 3
+﻿# Padloper 2 Starter Site - DEMO 6

 ## Preamble

-Please read the `README` in the [main branch](https://github.com/kongondo/Padloper2Starter) before using `Demo 3`.
+Please read the `README` in the [main branch](https://github.com/kongondo/Padloper2Starter) before using `Demo 6`.
 Ensure you read about the requirements and instructions.

 ## Demo

-This is the Padloper **Demo 3**.
-The main difference between this and [Demo 2](https://github.com/kongondo/Padloper2Starter/tree/demo-2) is that `Demo 3` shows how you can add inputs for and collect and process VAT information from business customers during checkout.
-Specifically, how to allow business customers to add VAT information (hence exemption from certain taxes) at checkout and subsequently validate their VAT numbers.

-In addition, `Demo 3` demonstrates how to use hooks to validate VAT numbers and amend the applicability of EU digital goods tax.
-This is illustrated in the use case [mentioned here](https://processwire.com/talk/topic/27271-eu-taxes-for-digital-products/) in the Padloper support forums.
-In this case, in addition to checking if a customer is based in the EU, if a line item is a digital product and if the shop's policy is to apply EU Digital Goods tax, the hook also checks:

-- If customer is a business customer with a valid VAT Number for their stated (shipping) country.
-- If customer and vendor are located in the same country.
+This is the Padloper **Demo 6**.
+This demo shows how you can set initial customer details to the checkout form values at order confirmation using hooks, i.e. a pre-filled form.

-Please note that this demo requires that you use a custom checkout form (as per its files) instead of the Padloper inbuilt one.
-This will give you the flexibility to add custom inputs to the form.
+Please note that this demo can be used with both the inbuilt Padloper checkout form or any custom checkout form.

-**Please note that it is your responsibility to ensure that your shop charges correct taxes per your country's regulations.**

 ## Hooks

-### Check VAT Number Information for Business Customers

-The hook `customCheckCustomOrderCustomerFormForErrors` in [ready.php](/ready.php) will process inputs for VAT for business customers.
-This function hooks into `PadloperProcessOrder::checkCustomOrderCustomerFormForErrors`.

-### Amend Applicability of EU Digital Goods Tax

-This hook checks whether to apply tax on digital goods per EU Digital Goods Tax.
-It carries out the checks specified in the [Demo section above](#demo).

-To accomplish the above, we add the hook `customIsChargeEUDigitalGoodsTax` in [ready.php](/ready.php).
-This function hooks into `PadloperUtilities::isChargeEUDigitalGoodsTax`.

->Please note that this is not a robust solution to validating VAT number!
-In this implementation, we don't remove country-specific prefixes, etc. You will need to implement robustness in your production code!
+### Set Initial Order Customer Checkout Form Values

+The hook `customGetOrderCustomer` in [ready.php](/ready.php) will set initial order customer checkout form values for a **pretend customer** who is logged in.
+This function hooks into `PadloperProcessOrder::getOrderCustomer`. *Please note the check for login status and retrieval of the initial customer details is not implemented in the demo*.
+You will need to code such logic yourself.
+The hook only kicks in once; before an order page has been created.

 ## Files